-Lauren Kivowitz, a white woman with long brown hair, appears in front of a tree, looking off to the side and smiling in the middle of laughter
+Lauren Kivowitz, a white woman with long brown hair, appears in front of a tree, looking off to the side and smiling with laughter

 Lauren Kivowitz - Founder